 This primer on Canadian sanctions provides an overview of key requirements under Canadian sanctions legislation as of June 30, 2020.

 There are five federal statutes under which the Government of Canada imposes economic sanctions and trade restrictions.

 Part II.1 of the Criminal Code prohibits dealing in property of terrorist groups, including certain entities identified in the Regulations Establishing a List of Entities.
 Public Safety Canada publishes a list of entities designated under these regulations on its website.
 The Criminal Code imposes specific reporting requirements and asset freeze obligations relating to terrorist property.
 It also sets out several offences relating to money laundering and the financing of terrorism.

 The Government of Canada enacts into Canadian law sanctions adopted by the UN Security Council through regulations made under the United Nations Act.
 Currently, regulations under the United Nations Act impose sanctions in respect of the following jurisdictions:

-Two additional regulations made under the United Nations Act implement the UN suppression of terrorism sanctions and sanctions against Al-Qaida and Taliban.
+Two additional regulations made under the United Nations Act implement the UN suppression of terrorism sanctions and sanctions against Taliban, ISIL (Da'esh) and Al-Qaida.
 The Canadian authorities do not maintain a consolidated list of all designations under the United Nations Act regulations.
 However, the UN publishes a consolidated list of all designations under the UN Security Council resolutions on its website.